 On May 4th, 2017, I celebrated my two year anniversary at Presence (formerly Check I’m Here), our student engagement software company.

 I’ve been reflecting a lot lately about the higher education technology sector and how much I’ve seen it grown in the past few years.
 It’s pretty amazing.

-A bit of a background: I’m a Community Engagement Manager at Presence, and I’m often conversing with student affairs professionals, campus partners, and working on our latest marketing projects (like these fun and informative blog posts).
+A bit of a background: I’m the Community Engagement Manager at Presence, and I’m often talking with student affairs professionals, campus partners, and working on our latest marketing projects (like these fun and informative blog posts).
 I made the jump directly from the student affairs field, now working in higher education in a more broad sense.
 Since making the leap, it’s been an incredible journey.

-I often get questions similar to, “Why did you leave student affairs?
+I often get questions like, “Why did you leave student affairs?
 What made you want to start working in higher ed tech?
 Don’t you miss working with students?”
 I wish there were simple answers to all of these questions!

 In this post, I hope to bring clarity to why people (maybe you!) should consider making the switch and all of the benefits you open yourself up to when you consider working at a higher ed tech company.
 Now that I have been working in the sector for a few years, I can speak to other companies and individuals positive experiences in higher ed tech.

 I rounded up a few colleagues and teammates for their insight and I asked why they made the switch.

 Reflecting on my own journey, I always found ways to incorporate tech or social media learnings into my role in student affairs.
 After learning how student engagement software met at the intersection of student affairs, technology, and higher education had me head over heels.
 I, too, wanted to get behind-the-scenes and help support students and student affairs professionals on a larger scale.

 Let’s dive into some of the benefits, highlights, and new knowledge to gain from working at a higher ed tech company.